-Construction (Design & Management) Regulations 2007
+Construction (Design & Management) Regulations 2015

-We have extensive CDM 2007 experience and frequently act as Principal Contractor or Sub Contractor on “Notifiable” projects within the regulations.
-We believe a clear understanding of the roles and responsibilities of the participants on notifiable projects plus a comprehensive and specific “Construction Phase – Health and Safety Site Plan” on ALL our major works projects is key to our construction success.
+We have extensive CDM 2015 experience and frequently act as Principal Contractor or Contractor on construction projects.
+We believe a clear understanding of the roles and responsibilities of the participants on construction projects plus a comprehensive and specific Construction Phase Plan on all our major works projects is key to our construction success.

-Construction Phase – Health & Safety Site Plans
+Construction Phase Plans

 We always ensure the Construction Phase Plan is approved before construction works start and that it includes the project safety statement and arrangements for us to effectively manage health and safety.

 When appointed as the Principal Contractor we ensure that we plan, manage, monitor and coordinate the construction phase of the of a project.
 This includes:

 - Liaising with the client and principal designer

 - Organising cooperation between contractors and coordinating their work.